 1. The Book Contract

-Once you get a publishing contract, you may want to sign it as soon as you can.
+Once you get a publishing contract, you will probably want to sign it as soon as you can.

 DON’T DO IT!